With Dr. Max Kusovitsky

 wtf is life

 Psychoanalysis, neuroscience, and the general bewilderment of being alive.
-A psychoanalyst, teacher, and recovering overthinker exploring the state of us — and why we do the things we swore we'd stop doing.
+A psychoanalyst, teacher, and patient exploring the state of us — and why we do the things we swore we'd stop doing.

 I'm a psychoanalyst who thinks therapy shouldn't require a glossary